simm123/simm123/README.md

 - 👋 Hi, I’m @simm123
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming, hacking and everything with IT
 - 🌱 I’m currently learning css, html, c, c++ and c#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...